discogs/discogs-frontend-test/README.md

 - The interface should have a loading state and handle potential API errors.
 - Implement good WAI-ARIA practices where applicable.
 - Contain notes about decisions you made.
-- Avoid using too many frameworks.
+- Avoid using too many frameworks, we're interested in seeing how you would build this interface, not your knowledge of frameworks.
+- Keep it simple!

 ## Submission
 To submit your solution: